How to Submit Input on a Pending Proposal

 Washington, DC 20544

-The Rules Committee Staff will docket the submission and forward it to the relevant advisory committee.
+The Rules Committee Staff will docket appropriate submissions and forward to the relevant advisory committee.
 Submissions should not be presented directly to any other participant in the rulemaking process, and if a submission is presented to another participant, it will be forwarded to the Rules Committee Staff for processing.
 This procedure is designed to ensure the orderly and transparent consideration of committee business.

 When to Provide Input